-- BASIC 1 An action that is not listed in rule 42.2 may be prohibited under rule 42.1. - BASIC 2 A kinetic technique not listed in rule 42.2 that propels the boat, and is not one of the permitted actions covered in rule 42.1, is prohibited. - BASIC 3 An action prohibited in rule 42.2 cannot be considered as permitted under rule 42.1. - BASIC 4 Except when permitted under rule 42.3, any single action of the body that propels the boat (in any direction) with the effect of one stroke of a paddle is prohibited.
+- BASIC 1 An action that is not listed in rule 42.2 may be prohibited under rule 42.1. - BASIC 2 A kinetic technique not listed in rule 42.2 that propels the boat, and is not one of the permitted actions covered in rule 42.1, is prohibited. - BASIC 3 An action prohibited in rule 42.2 cannot be considered as permitted under rule 42.1. - Except when permitted under rule 42.3, any single action of the body that clearly propels the boat (in any direction) is prohibited.